Infiltration and inflow investigation, smoke/dye testing, rehab selection, and emergency bypass logic

 I/I symptoms and investigation sequence

 Infiltration and inflow (I/I) add unwanted water to sanitary sewers.
-The water still has to be pumped, conveyed, treated, and sometimes reported when it contributes to an SSO.
-EPA notes that sanitary sewers are intended to carry wastewater, not widespread storm drainage; cracks, faulty seals, and improper connections can overload the system during wet weather.
+Infiltration is groundwater seeping in through cracks, bad joints, and failed seals; inflow is stormwater entering rapidly through roof drains, sump pumps, area drains, broken cleanouts, and leaky manhole covers.
+Either way the water must be pumped, conveyed, and treated, and it may have to be reported when it causes an SSO.
+EPA notes that sanitary sewers carry wastewater, not widespread storm drainage; defects and improper connections overload the system during wet weather.

 The first decision is timing.
-If a manhole overflows only during rain, suspect I/I, inadequate capacity, or downstream wet-weather surcharge.
-If a basement backup happens on a dry day near a restaurant district, suspect blockage before I/I. If plant influent rises hours or days after rain and stays elevated, groundwater infiltration may be more important than direct inflow.
+A manhole that overflows only during rain points to inflow, infiltration, or downstream wet-weather surcharge.
+A dry-day basement backup near a restaurant district points to a blockage first.
+If plant influent rises hours or days after rain and stays elevated, groundwater infiltration likely outweighs direct inflow.
+A quick screen compares dry-weather flow to peak wet-weather flow: a peaking factor far above the design value (for example, peak flow several times average dry-weather flow) flags an I/I-heavy basin.

 Investigation tools